sp4rkiop/eva-ai/nosql-db/Readme.md

 scoop install java/oraclejdk-lts
 scoop install java/oraclejre8

-Then normally connect to the cassandra insance and run the cql script to create tables.
+Then normally connect to the scylladb insance and run the cql script to create tables.